Singapore in 3 Days: An Exciting Itinerary for Families

 Once your kids have had their fill of playtime, cross over to the Art Science Museum.
 I suggest going to The Future World Exhibition, which is great for kids as well as adults!
 It has light displays and plenty of interactive activities to keep your kids entertained.

-Tickets cost S$18 (adult) and S$13 (child), but there are also family package options available.
+Tickets prices are from S$18 (adult) and S$13 (child), but there are also family package options available.
 You will need to get your ticket for a specific time slot, so be sure to check that when you purchase your ticket.
-Check their website for current prices and more info.

 Eat Dinner at The Shoppes at Marina Bay Sands